alamin39/Photo-Flickr/README.md

 # Photo-Flickr

+Photo-Flickr application written in Swift.
+This project searches for images using Flickr API and displays in a list and provides endless scrolling.
+Also, pressing on a image will take you to details page.
+You can share, save and zoom in/out images.
+NetworkManager takes care of fetching data from Flickr service.
+The application uses MVVM architecture.

-Technology:
+### Technology:

-Swift, MVVM, Cocoapods, Kingfisher, XCode
+Swift, MVVM, Cocoapods, Kingfisher, Xcode 14.3

+### Flickr API:

+Images are retrieved by hitting the [Flickr API](https://www.flickr.com/services/api/flickr.photos.search.html).

-Features:
+### Features:
-1. Results screen: shows a list of searched pictures based on keywords
+1. Home screen: shows a list of searched pictures based on keywords
-2. Detail screen: shows a selected picture from results screens
+2. Details screen: shows a selected picture from results screens
 3. Searches persisted between launches
-4. Unit tests
-5. UI tests
-6. Save picture in Photos
+4. Save picture in Photos
-7. Share picture
+5. Share picture
-8. Zoom in, zoom out
+6. Zoom in, zoom out
+7. Unit tests
+8. UI tests

+### Decisions

+* Used MVVM for better testability and separation of concern.
+* Used Kingfisher for caching images.
+So that i don't have to retrieve same images again.
+* Used Timer for debounce.
+So that it reduce repetitive network calls.
+* Used UserDefault for persisted between launches.
+As the app is simple that's why i choose UserDefault instead of CoreData.